ADGScribe.ai: AI Medical Scribe

 Structuring the information architecture

 One of my primary contributions was defining the navigational structure and content hierarchy.
 The challenge: surface enough context to be useful at a glance, without overwhelming a physician mid-workflow.
+Below is each surface, the job it had to do, and the tradeoff that shaped it, not just the finished screens.

 Home